 In 1921, after 38 years, Mrs Hannay resigned as superintendant of the Sunday School.

-After the second world war, a memorial was placed on the wall of the church, 4 names where on it:
+After the second world war in 1946, a memorial was placed on the wall of the church commemorating the members of the congregation who died in the two World Wars, 4 names where on it:

-- Bell, died in the first world war and was the son of the minister, the Rev Benjamin Bell
+- John Bell (WW 1), was the son of the minister, the Rev Benjamin Bell

-- Connelly, member of the merchant navy and son of the church treasurer
+- Robert Connelly (WW 2), member of the merchant navy and son of the church treasurer

-- Milne, member of the Fleet Air Arm
+- John Milne (WW 2), member of the Fleet Air Arm

-- Raybould, Squadron Leader in the RAF, awarded the DSO
+- Arthur Raybould (WW 2), Squadron Leader in the RAF, awarded the DSO and DFM